Where are all

 I live in Cape Town.
 Would I be considered if I apply?

-I'm a self-taught photographer who's taken up photography in my 40s, can I still enter?
+I'm a self-taught photographer who's taken up photography in my late 30s, can I still enter?

 Are there specific styles of photography more likely to be chosen?

-We are aiming to up-skill the next wave of successful womxn photographers who would be able to shoot big campaigns in fashion editorial, advertising, fine art, short films, art exhibitions.
+We are aiming to up-skill women photographers or videographers who want to shoot big campaigns in fashion editorial, advertising and motion.